virtualsquare/v2glossary/README.md

 ## netlink

-It's a socket family designed to configure the network in a more elegant fashion.
-It allows communication between userspace processes and kernel processes.
+It's a socket family designed to exchange information between the kernel and user-space processes.
+It permits also to configure the network in a more elegant and efficient way (than the previous netdevice(7)).
 It has been created to offer a more versatile solution for network configuration and to be an alternative to the traditional method of using ioctl calls.